 “If you’re taking immunosuppressant biologics, say, for arthritis, live attenuated vaccines are not recommended,” says Vinicius Domingues, MD, a rheumatologist in Daytona Beach, Florida, explaining that a dose of a live virus that would not trigger disease in healthy patients could trigger disease in someone who is immunosuppressed.
 “But these new COVID-19 vaccines don’t carry live viruses.
 They can’t trigger disease, which is great for this patient population.”

 While it’s helpful to hear that the mRNA and viral vector COVID-19 vaccine candidates are safer for immunosuppressed patients than live vaccines, it’s reasonable to wonder how the safety profiles of the mRNA and viral vector mechanisms compare to each other.

-Based on these two vaccine mechanisms, we have no reason to believe there’s a difference in safety between them for immunocompromised patients, says Dr. Bose.
+Based on these two vaccine mechanisms, we have no reason to believe there’s a difference in safety between them for immunocompromised patients, says Nilanjana Bose, MD, a board-certified rheumatologist with the Rheumatology Center of Houston.
 But she adds that we don’t yet have the data to know for sure.